grommet/grommet/src/js/components/Select/README.md

 **select.icons.margin**

 The margin used for Select icons.
-Expects `object`.
+Expects `string | object`.

 Defaults to